-1.4 Link to the Integrated Planning and Reporting Framework
+Link to the Integrated Planning and Reporting Framework

 The Boroondara Community Plan (BCP) sets the community vision and long-term strategic direction for Council based on the values, aspirations and priorities the Boroondara community told us were important to them.
-Council has undertaken a deliberative engagement process to refresh the BCP which will be brought to Council for adoption in October 2021.
+Council has undertaken a deliberative engagement process to refresh the BCP which was adopted by Council in October 2021.